ljdursi/computecanadian/discussion-paper/00_proposals.md

 **Proposal 1.8**: New training should continually be available for emerging hardware and operational tools. <br/>
 **Proposal 1.9**: The federation should make use of best available tools for interacting with, and supporting researchers.<br/>
 ## Governance Best Practices from Other Federations
-**Proposal 2.1**: The federation partners should clearly delineate the roles and responsibilities of the central office and the regional organizations.<br/>
+**Proposal 2.1**: The federation partners, members, and funders must come to agreement on clearly-delineated roles and responsibilities of the central office and regional organizations.<br/>
 **Proposal 2.2**: The central office Board should be provided the training and the support necessary to play their role in the federation. <br/>
 **Proposal 2.3**: The central office and regional Boards should regularly meet to ensure alignment of governance. <br/>
 **Proposal 2.4**: Members should be given the access and support they need to play an active role in the federation. <br/>
-**Proposal 2.5**: Federation-wide decision making should be supported by consensus.<br/>
+**Proposal 2.5**: Federation-wide decision making processes should be supported by all members of the federation.<br/>
-**Proposal 2.6**: The federation should make it clear internally, to the research community, and to funders, the value of providing services as a federation.<br/>
+**Proposal 2.6**: The federation should make it clear internally, to the research community, and to funders, the value of the federation, the delineation of roles, and the services provided by the federation.<br/>
 ## Turning Principles into Operations
 **Proposal 3.1**: Key Performance Indicators (KPIs) should reflect our Principles.<br/>
 **Proposal 3.2**: Services provided should come with agreed-upon SLAs ensuring quality and interoperability. <br/>